GispoCoding/QGIS-visualization-workshop/README.md

 # Workshop exercises
 ## Basic cartography trick & tips in QGIS

+Trying to replicate the look and feel of old maps with modern tools is more difficult than one would imagine.
 ![An example of classic cartography.
 Source: https://timomeriluoto.kapsi.fi/Sivut/Paasivu/KARTAT/Teemakartat/Teemakartat.html](https://github.com/GispoCoding/QGIS-visualization-workshop/blob/master/images/old_map_example.PNG?raw=true)

 ## Importing visualization resources